 Art on Main, a rotating outdoor sculpture exhibition, integrates the sculpture of artists from the Southeast region along the streetscapes Chattanooga’s bustling Main Street.
 The exhibit underscores the critical role that Chattanooga artists and public art play in the revitalization of the city’s urban core.
 Art on Main was established in 2006 and is made…Read More

 Mid-South Sculpture Alliance Outdoor Exhibition was produced by Mid-South Sculpture Alliance (MSA) in cooperation with Public Art Chattanooga, the City of Chattanooga and Hamilton County as part of the twentieth anniversary of the Tennessee Riverpark.
 The show features 20 works by members of MSA and the Chicago Sculpture Alliance and was made possible by the…Read More

 Administered by Pubic Art Chattanooga, Art in the Neighborhoods is a program designed to assist community groups in generating public art projects in neighborhoods throughout Chattanooga by providing matching grants through the generous support of the Lyndhurst Foundation.Read More

 The Biennial Sculpture Exhibition, a rotating outdoor exhibition, continues to be an integral part of Chattanooga’s growing public art program.
 The inaugural exhibition was initiated in May 2005 at the First Street Corridor, which was the site of one of three major public art initiatives of Chattanooga’s $120 million 21st Century Waterfront Plan for the…Read More

-On the Fence is a temporary public art project designed to reveal the potential of Main Street, an area at the center of urban revitalization currently obscured by chain link fences in the Southside district of downtown Chattanooga.
+On the Fence was a temporary public art project designed to reveal the potential of Main Street, an area at the center of urban revitalization which was obscured by chain link fences in the Southside district of downtown Chattanooga.
 To complement renewal efforts, local artists, graphic designers, architects, schools, and individuals were invited to submit designs…Read More